2014 – 2018

-Parade is an ongoing project that looks at why and when women and non-binary people in Britain congregate en masse.
-Gatherings captured include Sisters Uncut campaigning for the rights of domestic violence survivors, protesters outside Yarl’s Wood Immigration Removal Centre, singers in the seventy-strong Lips choir, those who take on personas as drag kings and a procession in Cheshire that’s taken place since 1814.
+Parade looks at why and when women, trans, non-binary and intersex people in the UK congregate en masse.
+Gatherings captured include Sisters Uncut campaigning for the rights of domestic violence survivors, protesters outside Yarl’s Wood Immigration Removal Centre, singers in the seventy-strong Lips choir and a procession in Cheshire that’s taken place since 1814.

-Despite their differences these groups have some things in common: the shared ability to accelerate societal change, the impressive effect a large presence of people can have in forever altering a space and a collectivity that is infectious.
-More than ever, women and non-binary people can parade their aims, minds and bodies in any way they choose.
+Despite their differences – and pros and cons – these groups have some things in common: the ability to accelerate societal change, the impressive effect a large presence of people can have in forever altering a space and a collectivity that is infectious.
+More than ever, women, trans, non-binary and intersex people can parade their aims, minds and bodies in any way they choose.